 Is It the Right Weight Loss Method for You?

 Nowadays, it seems to be a consensus that gastric sleeve results are better than those of other major techniques.
-After gastric bypass surgery, there is a larger risk of ‘dumping syndrome’, which means a strong body reaction caused by rapid movement of food from the stomach to intestines.
+After gastric bypass surgery, there is a larger risk of ‘dumping syndrome’, which means a strong body reaction caused by the rapid movement of food from the stomach to intestines.
+About 85% of gastric bypass patients experience dumping syndrome at some point after surgery.
+The symptoms of this syndrome can range from mild to severe depends on the patients.
 As for the gastric band, it requires more drastic lifestyle changes in order to be effective, not to mention that the band is made from materials foreign to the body.

 Before Gastric Sleeve

 You will have a diet to follow for approximately 2 weeks before the surgery itself.
 Moreover, you shall avoid alcohol and cigarettes since they may affect the outcome and healing process.
-Additionally, you will be asked to not eat or drink for one day before the surgery.
-Other, more specific recommendations will be provided to you by your surgical team.
+Two days prior to surgery, you need to start to a clear liquid diet which includes no-sugar protein shake daily, in addition to broth, water, decaffeinated coffee or tea, and sugar-free popsicles.
+You need to avoid caffeinated and carbonated beverages at this stage.

 After Gastric Sleeve – Dietary Adjustments